splorp/newtontalk-faq/newtontalk-faq.md

 ### What things shouldn’t be posted to the list?

-* List membership requests (subscribing, unsubscribing, switching to digest mode, setting vacation mode, etc.
+* List membership requests (subscribing, unsubscribing, switching to digest mode, setting vacation mode, etc.)
 * Virus warnings, internet hoaxes, urban legends, memes, etc.
 * Vulgar, insulting, defamatory, hostile, or abusive language
-* Advertising (outside of Newton-related product announcements as mentioned above)
+* Advertising (aside from Newton-related product announcements as mentioned above)
 * Spam

-The basic rule is that as long as your post has some content related to the primary subject of the list, and does not contain much off-topic material, then it is fine for the list.
-Specifically, for almost every list, this will immediately rule out many or all commercial ads, postings on how to make money (such as MAKE MONEY FAST), sociology surveys, help with homework, hot international news, and requests for people to send birthday greetings to your friend.
+The primary rule to follow is that posts should contain content related to the primary subject of the list and not contain a significant amount of off-topic material.

-Also, you should not post inflammatory (aka flame) mail to the list.
-It is perfectly fine to disagree with people publicly, but be careful how you do it.
-For example, if you think someone is lying on a subject, it may be fine to say “Betty’s claims about Wilma’s hair stylist are a lie,” but it is over the line to say “Betty is a liar”.
+Do not post inflammatory messages (also known as “flaming”) to the list.
+While it is perfectly acceptable to disagree with publicly, you must be sensitive while doing it.
+For example, if you feel someone is not being honest or perpetuating a false claim, you should point out the discrepancy without bluntly calling the source a liar.
+If necessary, contact that person via private email.

-If someone posts something with which you are in particular agreement, that’s great.
-You should not, however, follow up to the list with a post containing no more than “Me too!” or “Right on, brother!”
-If you have something of substance to add to the discussion, then by all means do so, but if you simply wish to express a simple agreement, then do it in private mail.
+If someone posts something that you agree with, that’s great.
+However, do not post a simple “me too” message.
+It’s important to add value and depth to the discussion, otherwise you’re just adding unnecessary noise to the list.
+Again, it may be more appropriate to contact that person via private email.

 Refer to the next section, [Mailing List Content Guidelines](#mailing-list-content-guidelines), for additional posting guidelines.